Mazda L engine: 2.3L DISI Turbo (L3-VDT)

-Introduced in 2005 with the Mazdaspeed6, the L3-VDT is an award-winning turbocharged version of the 2.3 with direct injection spark ignition, or "DISI" is also pronounced.
+Introduced in 2005 with the Mazdaspeed6, the L3-VDT is a turbocharged version of the 2.3 L with Direct Injection Spark Ignition (DISI).
 It develops 263 hp at 5,500 rpm and 280 lbft at 3,000 rpm and is capable of propelling the Mazdaspeed3 from 0–60 mph in 5.6 seconds.

 The L3-VDT features a bore of 87.5 mm and a stroke of 94.0 mm, identical to the naturally aspirated L3-VE.
 The 16V setup is controlled by a chain driven DOHC.

 L3s produced prior to 2010 are notorious for losing tension in the chain.
-The loose timing chain causes the timing of the engine and the VVT in particular to be improperly timed, often resulting in cylinders colliding with the valves.
+The loose timing chain causes the timing of the engine and the VVT in particular to be improperly timed, often resulting in pistons colliding with the valves.

-In 2010 the L3-VDT was revised to fix some of the common failures, the shape of the cylinder head was reworked, possibly to concentrate fuel near the sparkplug, the ECU was made faster and featured more air/fuel cells to reduce the chance of the engine leaning out.
+In 2010 the L3-VDT was revised to fix some of the common failures: the shape of the cylinder head was reworked, possibly to concentrate fuel near the sparkplug, the ECU was made faster and featured more air/fuel cells to reduce the chance of the engine leaning out.
 Another change was a fix for the timing chain tension issues.
 The turbo seals were also updated.

-While the 2.0 Ford EcoBoost engine and its later 2.3 variant share a cylinder block with the L3-VDT and are derived from the Mazda L architecture, little else is shared between the EcoBoost and L3-VDT and they should not be confused with one another.
+While the 2.0 L Ford EcoBoost engine and its later 2.3 L variant share a cylinder block with the L3-VDT and are derived from the Mazda L architecture, little else is shared between the EcoBoost and L3-VDT and they should not be confused with one another.
 The EcoBoost engines have different turbochargers, Ford-designed heads, different direct injection systems along with featuring Ford's Ti-VCT variable valve timing system instead of Mazda's S-VT.